Ajinkyap331/password-manager-cli/README.md

 # Password Manager CLI (PMC)

 A command-line interface (CLI) tool for managing your passwords efficiently.
-This tool allows you to add, list, copy, and delete passwords, as well as link to your password manager's host.
+This tool allows you to add, list, copy, and delete passwords.

 ## Features

 - **Secure Password Management**: Add, list, copy, and delete passwords.
-- **Host Configuration**: Easily link your CLI to a password manager backend by specifying its host IP.
 - **Clipboard Integration**: Copy passwords directly to your clipboard for quick use.
 - **Modular Structure**: Built with a clear separation of concerns for easy maintenance and extensibility.